igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/string/decapitalizeconst/DecapitalizeConst.md

-Given a string representing constant name (upper case words separated by underscore eg `FOO_BAR`) implement a function which converts it into variable name (first word is lowercase, next ones are are also lowercase, but first character is uppercase eg. `fooBar`).
+Given a string representing constant name (upper case words separated by underscore eg `FOO_BAR`) implement a function which converts it into variable name (eg. `fooBar`):
+- convert first word to lowercase
+- convert next words to lowercase, but first character is still uppercase
+- remove all underscore characters

 [Puzzle](DecapitalizeConst.kt) | [Solution](DecapitalizeConstSolution.kt)